 Usually, when you file for Chapter 7 bankruptcy and make it through your meeting of creditors, you have nothing but smooth sailing ahead.
 Not always, though.
-Interested parties such as creditors or the trustee still have time to object to your bankruptcy discharge after your initial hearing and may do so if they believe they have grounds to succeed.
+Interested parties such as creditors or the trustee still have time to object to your bankruptcy discharge after your initial hearing.

 Learn why the trustee or a creditor might object to your discharge and what that means for you.

-A discharge is your ultimate goal when you file for bankruptcy.
-Getting a discharge means that your personal liability on the debt is wiped out and the creditor can no longer do anything to collect the debt from you.
-After a discharge creditors are not allowed to call you, sue you, garnish your wages, or continue any other collection efforts on the discharged debt.
+Receiving a bankruptcy discharge toward the end of your case is your ultimate goal when you file for bankruptcy.
+Getting a discharge means that your personal liability on qualifying debt is wiped out, and the creditor can no longer do anything to collect the debt from you.
+Creditors aren't allowed to call you, sue you, garnish your wages, or continue any other collection efforts on the discharged debt.

 Below are some of the most common creditor objections to discharge.

 Money obtained from a creditor by fraud, misrepresentation, or false pretenses is also nondischargeable.
-This usually includes making false representations to a creditor to secure the money or taking it without ever intending to pay it back.
-However, unless the creditor has already sued you before bankruptcy and obtained a judgment based on fraud, it must prove the fraud in bankruptcy court which is very hard to do.
+This type of fraud often occurs due to making false representations to a creditor to secure the money—for instance, inflating income on a credit application—or taking funds without intending to pay it back.

 Learn more in Bad Faith Filing in Bankruptcy Cases.